Yitzhak Shamir: Prime minister

+In September 1989, a journalist for The Jerusalem Post asked Shamir, "Doesn't it amaze you that in Poland, where hardly a Jew is left, there should still be a powerful anti-Semitic presence?"
+Shamir replied "They suck it in with their mother's milk!
+This is something that is deeply imbued in their tradition, their mentality."
+The comment caused public and diplomatic controversy within Poland as being libelous.
+Adam Michnik later addressed the comment by stating "the stubborn categorization of Poland as an anti-Semitic nation was used in Europe and America as an alibi for the betrayal of Poland at Yalta.
+The nation so categorized was seen as unworthy of sympathy, or of help, or of compassion."

+In a 1996 interview with the Polish newspaper Rzeczpospolita, Shamir said the controversy was based on a misunderstanding of what he said:

 During the Gulf War, Iraq fired Scud missiles at Israel, many of which struck population centers.
 Iraq hoped to provoke Israeli retaliation and thus alienate Arab members of the United States-assembled coalition against Iraq.
 Shamir deployed Israeli Air Force jets to patrol the northern airspace with Iraq.
 However, after the United States and the Netherlands deployed Patriot antimissile batteries to protect Israel, and US and British special forces began hunting for Scuds, Shamir responded to American calls for restraint, recalled the jets, and agreed not to retaliate.

 During his term, Shamir reestablished diplomatic relations between Israel and several dozen African, Asian and other countries.
 In May 1991, as the Ethiopian government of Mengistu Haile Mariam was collapsing, Shamir ordered the airlifting of 14,000 Ethiopian Jews, known as Operation Solomon.
 He continued his efforts, begun in the late 1960s, to bring Soviet Jewish refugees to Israel.
 Shamir restored diplomatic relations between the Soviet Union and Israel in October 1991, and following its dissolution, established relations between Israel and his native Belarus in May 1992.
 Shamir was dedicated to bringing Jews from all over the world to Israel, and called on American Jews to emigrate to Israel in spite of a higher standard of living in the US, saying that he expected even American Jewish youth to realize that "man does not live by bread alone" but to "learn and understand Jewish history, the Bible... and reach the only conclusion: to come on aliya to Israel."

 Relations with the US were strained in the period after the war over the Madrid peace talks, which Shamir opposed.
 As a result, US President George H. W. Bush was reluctant to approve loan guarantees to help absorb immigrants from the former Soviet Union.
 Finally, Shamir gave in and in October 1991 participated in the Madrid talks.
 His narrow, right-wing government collapsed, and new elections were necessarily called.